rust-lang/rust-wiki-backup/Note-getting-started-developing-Rust.md

 This page describes how to download and build the Rust compiler and associated tools and libraries from the current git sources.
-If you're more interested in _using_ Rust than in hacking on the Rust compiler, you might prefer to install a released version, following the instructions in the [tutorial](http://doc.rust-lang.org/doc/master/tutorial.html).
+If you're more interested in _using_ Rust than in hacking on the Rust compiler, you might prefer to install a prebuilt snapshot from [here](http://www.rust-lang.org/install.html), following the instructions in the [tutorial](http://doc.rust-lang.org/doc/master/tutorial.html).
+For Windows users, see [[Using Rust on Windows]].

 ## Prerequisites